Frequency Electronics, Inc. Announces Fiscal Year 2011 Results

 Reports on the Company's major business areas:

-FEI-NY revenues were $29.2 million in fiscal 2010, compared to $35.8 million in fiscal 2009.
-The FEI-NY segment includes revenues from satellite payloads, wireless telecommunications and U.S. Government/DOD non-space programs.
+-- FEI-NY The FEI-NY segment includes revenues from satellite payloads, wireless telecommunications and U.S. Government/DOD non-space programs.

-Gillam-FEI recorded revenues of $13.1 million in fiscal 2010 compared to $11.3 million in fiscal 2009.
-The Gillam-FEI segment includes revenues primarily from wireline telecommunications infrastructure and from other network management products.
+-- Gillam-FEI The Gillam-FEI segment includes revenues primarily from wireline telecommunications infrastructure and from other network management products

-- FEI-Zyfer revenues were $11.4 million in fiscal 2010, compared to $9.4 million in fiscal 2009.
-The majority of FEI-Zyfer's sales are derived from U.S. Government/DOD programs and a family of commercial wireline products as well as sales and support of the US5G synchronization systems.
+-- FEI-Zyfer The majority of FEI-Zyfer's sales are derived from U.S. Government/DOD programs and a family of commercial wireless products as well as sales and support of the US5G synchronization systems.

 Investor Conference Call